 Arjun Vedantham

 Previously, I completed my bachelor’s degree at the University of Maryland, College Park, with a major in computer science and a minor in robotics and autonomous systems.
-I was also a PhD student at UC Santa Cruz in the Hardware Systems Collective.
+I was also a PhD student at UC Santa Cruz in the Hardware Systems Collective from September 2024 through June 2025.

 While at UMD, I was an undergraduate researcher in robotics, advised by Prof. Mumu Xu in the Maryland Robotics Center.
 Additionally, I contributed to the design of CMSC141, a new introductory computer science course sequence, led by Prof. David Van Horn and Jose Calderon.
 At UCSC, I worked on benchmarking and accelerating synchronization barriers for multicore CPUs under the direction of Prof. Scott Beamer.